 Thanks for visiting my Now Page.
-It shares what I’m doing now.
-I made it because I want you to have a chronologic grounding to complement my eclectic blog posts, in case that’s important to you.
+It shares what I’m doing now (last updated April 22, 2018).
+I made it because I want you to have a chronologic grounding to complement my eclectic blog posts.

 My partner Evan and I have been living in Sub-Saharan Africa since mid-2016.
 It’s a mobile life, and we are currently in Swaziland!
 We are heading slowly south.